chc-database/data/docs/recording_people.md

 ---

-### AFFILIATED_WITH
+### PART_OF
 Typically, this is used to capture the specific religious group that a person belonged to.
-For Protestants, this indicates the specific denomination, missionary body, or sending agency (e.g. the Church Missionary Society, the True Jesus Church, etc.).
-For Catholics and Orthodox, this indicates the specific religious order or sending agency, such as Discalced Carmelites; Jesuits; Dominicans, Propaganda Fide etc.).
+For Protestants, this usually records the specific denomination, missionary body, mission administrative division, or sending agency (e.g. the Church Missionary Society, the True Jesus Church, the South China Conference of the Assemblies of God, etc.) to which a person belonged.
+For Catholics and Orthodox, this usually indicate the specific order or province (e.g. Discalced Carmelites, Vice Province of China, etc.) to which a person belonged.

 This relationship also has its own properties which can be used to record data about the nature of the relationship.
 They are as follows:
 - ```relationship_type``` : A one or two word descriptor of the person's relationship to the corporate entity